chinenual/Chinenual-VCV/README.md

 ![module-screenshot](./doc/MIDIRecorder.png)

-A multi-track recorder to capture a VCV performance in a standard MIDI file.
+A multi-track recorder to capture a VCV performance to a standard MIDI file.
 Supports up to 10 polyphonic tracks, capturing CV in the same way the VCV core CV-MIDI module does.

 Each row of inputs corresponds to one track of MIDI.

+#### Motivation

+I run VCV Rack on a fairly low performance laptop (by current standards).
+I can't run Rack and a DAW at the same time, so I can't just stream MIDI out of Rack and record it in my DAW.
+I suspect I'm not alone.
+This module lets me capture 10 tracks of MIDI into a standard MIDI file and then import it into my DAW.

+####  How it works

 * **RUN**  - If the **GATE** input is unconnected, you can press this button to start and end the recording.
 It changes color to red